Boosted nonparametric hazards with time-dependent covariates: Introduction

-Theorem~\ref{thm:consistency} qualitively captures the trade-off in statistical performance in choosing between weak and strong base learners in gradient boosting.
-The advantage of low complexity is reflected in the increased probability of the risk bound holding, with this probability being maximized when $J_{\ff_\e}\rightarrow0$, which generally occurs as $\e\rightarrow 0$ (weak learners).
-However, diametrically opposed to this, we find that the risk bound is minimized by $\e\rightarrow 1$, which occurs with the use of stronger base learners that are more aligned with the gradient.
-This reveals the intricate tradeoff between model complexity and performance.
-This same tradeoff is also captured in our second key result which establishes an oracle inequality for tree learners.
+Via the tension between $\e$ and $J_{\ff_\e}$, Proposition~\ref{prop:consistency} captures the trade-off in statistical performance between weak and strong learners in gradient boosting.
+The advantage of low complexity (weak learners) is reflected in the increased probability of the $L^2(\mu)$-bound holding, with this probability being maximized when $J_{\ff_\e}\rightarrow0$, which generally occurs as $\e\rightarrow 0$.
+However, diametrically opposed to this, we find that the $L^2(\mu)$-bound is minimized by $\e\rightarrow 1$, which occurs with the use of stronger learners that are more aligned with the gradient.
+This same trade-off is also captured by our second guarantee which establishes an oracle inequality for tree learners.